 Our programs at African Sisters Education Collaborative (ASEC) are always evolving; molding to fit the specific needs of Sisters working in the rural and poor communities of sub-Saharan Africa.

 SLDI provides Sisters with technology, administration and finance training through one month workshops over three years.
-Through SLDI, sisters gain the practical skills and confidence to build strong networks and take up leadership roles in their congregations and communities.
+Through SLDI, Sisters gain the practical skills and confidence to build strong networks and take up leadership roles in their congregations and communities (2007).

 HESA provides opportunities for Sisters to access diploma, undergraduate and master’s level education.
-HESA is delivered through partnerships with higher education institutions in Africa and online in the USA.
+HESA is delivered through partnerships with higher education institutions in Africa and online in the USA (Since 2013).

-The Scholarship Program bridges the gap to higher education for Sisters in Tanzania, Malawi and Zambia by providing two-year scholarships to complete secondary school or certificates.
-Many of our scholarship recipients then pursue training in our SLDI and HESA programs.
+The Scholarship Program bridges the gap to higher education for Sisters in Tanzania, Malawi, Zambia and Ghana by providing two-year scholarships to complete secondary school or higher education credentials relevant to their ministries (Since 2012).

-Students and Sisters from ASEC founding institutions participate in annual Service Trips to Africa.
-Accompanied by mentors, U.S. participants travel to Africa for three weeks and are immersed in a wide range of volunteer opportunities, serving side-by-side with African Sisters.
+Students and Sisters from ASEC founding institutions participate in annual 3-week Service Trips to Africa.
+Accompanied by mentors, U.S. participants and are immersed in a wide range of service opportunities, serving side-by-side with African Sisters (Since 2008).